vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

 -------------

 My third attempt is the bpo-30320, opened at 2017-05-09.
 This time, I really wanted to fix *all* buildbot random failures.
-Since I was able to reproduce the bug, I was able to write a fix but also to check that:
+Since I was now able to reproduce the bug on my FreeBSD VM, I was able to write a fix but also to check that:

 * sigwaitinfo() and sigtimedwait() fail with EINTR and Python automatically restarts the interrupted syscall
-* running the test in a loop doesn't fail: I ran the test during 5 minutes in 10 shells (tests running 10 times in parallel) => no failure, the race condition seems to be gone.
-I hacked the test file to only run the sigwaitinfo() and sigtimedwait() unit tests.
+* I hacked the test file to only run the sigwaitinfo() and sigtimedwait() unit tests.
+Running the test in a loop doesn't fail: I ran the test during 5 minutes in 10 shells (tests running 10 times in parallel) => no failure, the race condition seems to be gone.

 So I `pushed my fix
 <https://github.com/python/cpython/commit/211a392cc15f9a7b1b8ce65d8f6c9f8237d1b77f>`_: